Working remotely during the COVID-19 pandemic has been a lifesaver, but it has also brought new threats.

-“We are lucky to be able to do it, but working from home comes with risks,” Scott Kaylor, manager, member cybersecurity and networking services at National Information Solutions Cooperative (NISC), said.
+“We are lucky to be able to do it, but working from home comes with risks,” said Scott Kaylor, manager, Member cybersecurity and networking services at National Information Solutions Cooperative (NISC).

 “Overall, our workload for supporting our Members in their work-at-home transition has increased by at least three times,” Kaylor said.
 “We are still seeing Members sending workers home and our calls are still about two times what they are under normal circumstances.”

 With so many employees working from home, “the threat has grown immensely because now you have all these unknowns,” Kaylor said.
 All those devices greatly increase what IT experts call the “attack surface” available to cyber criminals.

 In late April, the FBI’s cyber division reported receiving 3,000 to 4,000 cybersecurity complaints each day.
 Prior to the COVID-19 pandemic, the unit received about 1,000 complaints a day.